mecid/mecid.github.io/_posts/2022-12-07-building-custom-layout-in-swiftui-spacing.md

 Finally, we have a fully working *FlowLayout* that allows us to set the custom spacing between views.

 #### Preferred spacing
-As you can see, most of the layouts in SwiftUI allow us to set the spacing to *nil*, where the layout uses the preferred spacing instead of 0.
+As you can see, most of the layouts in SwiftUI allow us to set the spacing to *nil*, where the layout uses the preferred spacing instead of zero.
 SwiftUI has spacing preferences between views.
 For example, it has preferred spacing between *Image* and *Text* views, but this value might differ from *Text* to *Text* views.
 And these spacing preferences might be different for iOS, macOS, watchOS, and tvOS.

 Fortunately, SwiftUI provides an API to calculate spacing between views by respecting platform-oriented spacing preferences.
 This API is a part of the *Layout* protocol and lives in the *Subview* proxy type.